Generated regional northern California coastal river scene used for Redwood Creek planning

 The main public planning anchor for hiking toward the creek through Redwood National Park.

-Seasonal bridge corridor
+Seasonal bridge area

 NPS installs summer footbridges and removes them in the high-water season, which changes what is realistically reachable.